Jeremy5909/YAOCG/README.md

 # What is this?
-this is a super awesome object-oriented real life zombie simulator (SAOORLZS).
+this is a ~~super awesome object-oriented real life zombie simulator (SAOORLZS)~~ now known as Yet Another Object Oriented Console Game (YAOOCG).
 # Question #2?
 meow meow meow meow meow meow
 # Question #3?